Akhetonics/PowerMeterLibrary/README.md

 [DataSheed](https://resource.fs.com/mall/doc/20230602112425818oyi.pdf)

-## This open source project does not have any connection to FS and therefore no support at all.
+## This open source project does not have any connection to FS.com and therefore no support at all.
 Use at own risk.
-Also thank you FS for letting us publish this Project as an open source project.
+Also, thank you FS.com for letting us publish this Project as an open source project.

 ## Features